ibm-cloud-docs/power-iaas/about-power-virtual-server.md

 ## Public and private networks
 {: #public-private-networks}

-When you create a {{site.data.keyword.powerSys_notm}}, you can select a private network interfaces or a public network interface.
+When you create a {{site.data.keyword.powerSys_notm}}, you can select a private network interfaces and or public network interface.

 **Public network**